Mincemeat

-Mincemeat is a mixture of chopped dried fruit, distilled spirits and spices, and often beef suet, usually used as a pie or pastry filling.
-Mincemeat formerly contained meat, notably beef or venison.
-Many modern recipes replace the suet with vegetable shortening.
-Mincemeat is found in the Anglosphere.
+Mincemeat is a mixture of chopped apples and dried fruit, distilled spirits or vinegar, spices, and optionally, meat and beef suet.
+Mincemeat is usually used as a pie or pastry filling.
+Traditional mincemeat recipes contain meat, notably beef or venison, as this was a way of preserving meat prior to modern preservation methods.
+Modern recipes often replace the suet with vegetable shortening or other oils (e.g., coconut oil) and/or omit the meat.
+However, many people continue to prepare and serve the traditional meat-based mincemeat for holidays.

 Etymology

 The "mince" in mincemeat comes from the Middle English mincen, and the Old French mincier both traceable to the Vulgar Latin minutiare, meaning chop finely.
 The word mincemeat is an adaptation of an earlier term minced meat, meaning finely chopped meat.
 Meat was also a term for food in general, not only animal flesh.

 Variants and history

 English recipes from the 15th, 16th, and 17th centuries describe a fermented mixture of meat and fruit used as a pie filling.
-These early recipes included vinegars and wines, but by the 18th century, distilled spirits, frequently brandy, were being used instead.
+These early recipes included vinegars and wines, but by the 18th century, distilled spirits, frequently brandy, were often substituted.
 The use of spices like clove, nutmeg, mace and cinnamon was common in late medieval and renaissance meat dishes.
 The increase of sweetness from added sugar made mincemeat less a savoury dinner course and helped to direct its use toward desserts.